PotHix/pothix.github.com/content/posts/softwareatgoogle.md

 Rating: ⭐️⭐️⭐️⭐️.

 It was a great book to read.
-It's not the kind of book you read and start applyind stuff at your current job.
+It's not the kind of book you read and start applying stuff at your current job.
 We all must remember we're not Google, and many things mentioned there are great, but only applies to their context.

 With that said, I quite enjoyed the book.
 I was curious about Google's